 So now, when the slides are done, you get the thumbnails (linked), and a list of URLs (linked) to all images that were in the show:

 And for fun, I added a tweet button that includes a link that sets up pechaflickr with the same parameters, e.g. http://pechaflickr.cogdogblog.com/index.php?t=dog&s=15&i=20&u=1 (you won’t get the exact same images– that is the RANDOM part)

 I used pechaflickr often in my storytelling presentations- it is a great way to start with an activity.
 I find that it is better when you get a group of volunteers, and ask them to take turns– the hand offs from one person to another are always fun to see.
 I’ve done this in Google Hangouts and for the online talks I do in Collaborate for Dean Shareski’s classes… I even did a talk on improv where I used pechaflickr to talk about pechaflickr.

 I know language teachers use it for student practice; see what Amy Burvall shared

 Like Winston, I feel pretty good right now (he is one of the many flickr images that will come up if you stay with my defaults).

-The post "pechaflickr Now Equipped with Super Powers of Photo Credit" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2014/03/pechaflickr-super-powers/) on March 6, 2014.
+The post "pechaflickr Now Equipped with Super Powers of Photo Credit" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/03/pechaflickr-super-powers/) on March 6, 2014.